NUCS331/HW0-Installation/README.md

 `jupyter lab`

 Make sure thast you have activated the conda environment of `NUCS331`, otherwise the packages might not be visible to you.

+# How to submit your work

+CODE: The code that is on the Github server (not the version on your local machine) as of the deadline is the code we evaluate your assignment on.
+If you don't push a commit, we won't see it and we won't grade it.

+Writing: For your writing task, **you must submit a .pdf file on Canvas.** which is generated through the Latex template.
+We will grade the last thing you put on Canvas by the deadline.
+You don't get credit for having the written report only in your code repository on github.

+## Questions?
+Problems?
+Issues?

+Please make sure first that something in this document doesn't already address your issue!
+If you still have problems, simply write on Campuswire and ask.
+Someone from the teaching staff will get back to you through there!

+That's all!
+The workflow for every assignment in this class will work something like this.